asharn/parallel-concurrent-and-distributed-programming-in-java-specialization/cuncurrent-programing-in-java/README.md

 # Concurrent Programing Java
-This repository contains projects submitted as a course for the Cuncurrent Programming in Java Specialization.
+This repository contains projects submitted as a course for the Concurrent Programming in Java Specialization.

 ## 1.1 Java Threads